Near-One/rainbow-bridge/SPEC.md

 1. Non-trusted and non-authorized Ethereum relayer software (aka *EthRelayer*) could forward Ethereum block headers into *EthBridge* smart contract hosted in Near blockchain.
 2. Non-trusted and non-authorized Near relayer software (aka *NearRelayer*) could forward Near block headers into *NearBridge* smart contract hosted in Ethereum network.
 3. *NearProver* verifies Near transaction result was included into Near bloc.
 And then checks if this block image exisits in *NearBridge*.
 4. *EthProver* verifies Ethereum event/log was included into Ethereum transaction receipt which was included into Ethereum block.
-And then checks if this block image exisits in *EthBridge*.
+And then checks if this block image exists in *EthBridge*.